A mass shooting after a high school commencement ceremony leaves 2 dead, including an 18-year-old graduate - KESQ

 By Nouran Salahieh, CNN

-(CNN) — A shooting after a high school commencement ceremony in Richmond, Virginia, killed two people Tuesday evening – an 18-year-old man on his graduation day and a man who’d attended the event – and wounded five others, spreading terror among hundreds who were celebrating, police say.
+(CNN) — A gunman opened fire after a high school commencement ceremony in Richmond, Virginia, Tuesday, killing two – including an 18-year-old graduate – and injuring five, as terror spread among hundreds who had gathered to celebrate, police said.

-The gunfire happened in Richmond’s Monroe Park, where graduates and guests were reveling and taking photographs after Huguenot High School held its commencement at a theater across the street, officials said.

-The shooting sent people running in all directions, and a 9-year-old girl was injured by a car that struck her during the chaos, the city’s interim police chief said in a news conference.

-A suspect – a 19-year-old man – was taken into custody after the shooting.
-Police intend to seek charges of second-degree murder against him, and other charges could follow, Edwards said.
-The names of the suspect and those killed and injured were not immediately released.
+A suspect – a 19-year-old man – is in custody, and police will seek second-degree murder charges against him, interim Police Chief Rick Edwards told reporters Tuesday night.
+Edwards said other charges could follow.

+A 9-year-old girl was struck and injured by a car in the chaos among guests and graduates after the shooting in Monroe Park, across the street from the Altria Theater, where Huguenot High School held the ceremony, officials said.

-“This should have been a safe space,” the interim chief, Rick Edwards, said Tuesday night.
+“This should have been a safe space,” Edwards said.
 “It’s just incredibly tragic that someone decided to bring a gun to this incident and rain terror on our community.”

+The shooting marks one of at least 279 mass shootings in the United States so far this year, according to the Gun Violence Archive, which defines a mass shooting as one in which at least four people are shot, excluding the shooter.

+The violence added Richmond to a long list of communities across the country to grapple with the terror of mass shootings in recent months, including those at a mall in Texas, a school in Tennessee, a bank in Kentucky and near a beach in South Florida.

 It’s unclear what motivated the attack.
 The chief said it was unknown Tuesday whether the suspect is a student.
 “We think the suspect knew at least one of the victims,” the interim chief said, without elaborating.

-The shooting marks one of at least 279 mass shootings in the United States so far this year, according to the Gun Violence Archive, which defines a mass shooting as one in which at least four people are shot, excluding the shooter.

-The violence added Richmond to a list of communities across the country to grapple with the terror of mass shootings in recent months, including shootings at a mall in Texas, a school in Tennessee, a bank in Kentucky and near a beach in South Florida.
+Though Edwards said the 18-year-old who died had graduated Tuesday, he did not say from which school.
+The other person who died was a 36-year-old man who’d just attended the ceremony, said Edwards.

+The other gunshot victims were a 14-year-old boy and four men ranging in age from 31 to 58.
+The 31-year-old had life-threatening injuries as of Tuesday night and the rest did not, said Edwards.

+The 9-year-old girl who was hit by a car was being treated at a hospital with non-life-threatening injuries, he added.

-The shooting happened just before 5:15 p.m.
-ET, when three off-duty officers who were working security at the ceremony heard gunshots and reported them on their radios, and officers working traffic duty nearby responded, Edwards said.
+The shooting happened just before 5:15 p.m., when three off-duty officers who were working security at the ceremony heard gunshots and reported them on their radios, and officers working traffic duty nearby responded, Edwards said.

 “The initial officers indicated there was a barrage of gunfire, but it was over quickly,” he added.

-Police initially announced detained two people but later said one of them was not involved in the shooting.
+Police initially announced they had detained two people but later said one of them was not involved in the shooting.

 ‘Is nothing sacred any longer?’

-“I heard the call come over my radio, and you can hear the chaos and the screaming,” Edwards said.
+“I heard the call come over my radio, and you can hear the chaos and the screaming,” he said.

 “People were having panic attacks, falling on the ground screaming,” Edwards added.
 “Some people fell.
 One child was hit by a car.”